mwoodhousemckenzie/TriangleBanner/README.md

 	var Banner = new TriangleBanner("your-canvas-id");
 </script>
 ```
 It is that simple to have a banner autogenerate with all the default settings.
 The canvas object can be of any size and the triangles will generate the fit the entire canvas.
+You must wrap the canvas in an object such as a <div>.

 #### Customizations
 ###### How to use customizations